sorare/api/README.md

 - depth: 2
 - complexity: 500

-Authenticated calls with a OAuth Token have the following limits:
+Authenticated calls with an OAuth Token have the following limits:

 - depth 5
 - complexity: 500